perseu/plotter_4_lephare_python/README.md

 This first version presents all data as a matplotlib output, and a text table with the data of each found solution, so that the user may copy it from the terminal.

 This script detects if it has the spec file as an external argument.
-If there is no argument, it will enter interactive mode and as for the file.
+If there is no argument, it will enter interactive mode and it will ask for the file.

 Along with the script, there are two .spec files as an example.